UNISvalbard/Geo-SfM/_sources/content/lessons/l3/gcps.md

 - Vertical - i.e., measuring altitude
 - Full - i.e., measuring longitude, latitude, and altitude

-Given the way GPS works, *verical* accuracies are usually worse than *horizontal* accuracies (often by more than an order of magnitude).
+Given the way GPS works, *vertical* accuracies are usually worse than *horizontal* accuracies (often by more than an order of magnitude).
 Seeing as most handheld and built-in GPSs have a horizontal error of at least 1 metre, the corresponding vertical error may be large enough to prevent accurate correlation to the real world.
 ```